 The National Education Initiative will support early learning and school communities – school principals and teachers, service managers and staff, parents and carers – to support the mental health of Australian children and young people from the day they enter the education system to the end of year 12.

-The new initiative is currently in the development and design phase and will be available free to all early learning services and primary and secondary schools from August 2018. beyondblue is leading the initiative with the support of Early Childhood Australia and headspace.
+The new initiative is currently in the development and design phase and will be available free to all early learning services and primary and secondary schools later this year. beyondblue is leading the initiative with the support of Early Childhood Australia and headspace.

 Ms Gillard said the Commonwealth Government’s decision to now commit four years of funding to the initiative is a significant contribution to seizing the opportunity to build the most mentally healthy generation of young people we have ever seen.